jfspps/howtos/ProgrammingC++/9_DirectDraw.md

 # DirectDraw (DirectX 7)

-This article introduces the concepts behind DirectDraw with DirectX v8 interfaces.
+This article introduces the concepts behind DirectDraw (for DirectX 7) with the DirectX v9.0c SDK.

 ## DirectDraw interfaces